 They also make Class B coaches on a Mercedes chassis, NOT made out of aluminum.
 Airstream has a reputation for being a very expensive brand.
 This is partially due to the shiny aluminum body.

 The aluminum style of exterior requires less maintenance.
-It does not require much sealing and is more water-resistant than the typical style of travel trailer.
+A silver bullet does not require much sealing and is more water-resistant than the typical style of travel trailer.

 So, Why Are Airstream Trailers So Expensive?